Benjination/JessicaWalker/BLOG_SETUP.md

 ### Create Posts
 - **Title**: Required field for the blog post title
-- **Featured Image**: Optional dropdown of available images from your Images folder
+- **Featured Image**: Dropdown of available images from your Images folder
 - **Content**: Rich text area for the blog post body
 - **Publish Toggle**: Choose whether to publish immediately or save as draft